 7. A nap or a night at the airport

-Short-stay cocoon sleeping pods and microhotels from the likes of Minute Suites, Sleepbox Hotel, and Yotel offer weary passengers recharging rests inside terminals.
-For longer stays, look for more full-size airport-adjacent hotels, such as the InterContinental at Minneapolis−St. Paul Airport, opened in July, and the TWA Hotel at JFK International, due in 2019.
+Short-stay cocoon sleeping pods and microhotels from the likes of Minute Suites, Sleepbox Hotel, and Yotel offer weary passengers recharging rests inside terminals (beyond the classic airline lounge).
+For longer stays, look for more full-size airport-adjacent hotels, such as the InterContinental at Minneapolis−St. Paul Airport, opened in July, and the TWA Hotel at JFK International.

 8. Airports become neighborhoods

 No longer “just” transportation nodes, airports are branching out with full-service grocery stores, medical facilities, movie theaters, and entertainment centers.
-In South Korea, the observation deck at Incheon Airport’s new Terminal 2 offers virtual reality experiences, and at Singapore’s Changi Airport, the 10-story Jewel complex (opening in 2019) promises the world’s tallest indoor waterfall.
+In South Korea, the observation deck at Incheon Airport’s new Terminal 2 offers virtual reality experiences, and at Singapore’s Changi Airport, the 10-story Jewel complex is home to the world’s tallest indoor waterfall.